This post includes our list of ice breaker questions for virtual meetings.

-Icebreaker questions are an easy way to increase engagement in a virtual meeting.
-You can use any of the questions on this list or create your own, or try our random question generator.
+Icebreaker questions are an easy way to increase virtual team engagement.
+You can use any of the questions on this list, create your own, or try our random question generator.
 You will be happy you included a few icebreakers in your call.

 100% Online Team Building Activities

 We run world class online team building events that remote teams love.
 Rated 5 Stars.